cylc/cylc-doc/src/user-guide/writing-workflows/jinja2.rst

            R1 = "foo => mem<m> => post<m> => bar"

-The next example, which generates weather forecasts over a number of cities, is more complex.
+The next workflow, which generates weather forecasts over a number of cities, is more complex.
 To add a new city and associated tasks and dependencies just add the new city name to list at the top of the file.
 It makes use of Jinja2 variables, loops, math, and logical flags to include or exclude tasks.